paradxgh34/Horiseon-social/README.md

 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide:

 - Develop HTML and CSS document.
-- First time developing a web document
+- First time developing a web document.
-- added semantic elements and modified CSS to match.
-Also cosolitadated redundendt CSS coding
+- Added semantic elements and modified CSS to match.
+Also cosolitadated redundent CSS coding
-- I learned wed deveolpmwnt takes time and pracice
+- I learned web development takes time and pracice